MattBolitho/MattBolitho/README.md

 Hi, I'm **Matt Bolitho**.
 I'm a software developer originally from Somerset, UK.
 I currently work as a software developer at **[BWT Racing Point F1 Team](https://www.racingpointf1.com/ "BWT Racing Point F1 Team Website")**.

+I like to work out how to make code run as fast as possible. 🏎

 ### ⚡ Interests
 - High Performance Programming
 - CPU Architecture and Features